Vsethi44/vsethi44/README.md

 ## 🎯 My Transition Story

-After 9 years solving technical problems for Dell and Capgemini clients, I realized something:
+After 9 years of solving technical problems for Dell and Capgemini clients, I realized something:

 **The best support is the support that never needs to happen.**